tjravi26/flask-microblog/README.md

 export FLASK_APP=microblog.py
 ```

-- Import 'db' and database models.
+- Import 'db' and other database models.

+---

 ### Database models

 - Every table must have a 'primary_key'.
 - To link one table to another type use 'db.ForeignKey'.

+---

 ### Flask-Migrate